Van life: Why a cast iron pot has a place in your road trips

 Van life often attracts for a profound reason: the search for freedom and autonomy.

-The cast iron cauldron fits exactly here.
+The cast iron cauldron fits perfectly here.

 It doesn't promise perfect comfort.